AgentGuo/MTB/README.md

 - Adapt: Remix, transform, and build upon the dataset for any purpose, even commercially.

 **Attribution Requirement**:
-If you use this dataset, please cite it as follows:
+If you use this dataset, please cite it.

-> Dataset Name, Author Name(s), Year.
-Licensed under CC BY 4.0.
-[Link to your repository or DOI].

 For full license details, see [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).